 This is the shaft to buy if you want to support a small American manufacturer and get a quality product at the same time.
 It’s not cheaper than the REVO, but you’re paying for the craftsmanship, not the logo.

-If you already have a cue you like—if you love the butt, the wrap, the weight distribution—buy a shaft only.
-Predator, Mezz, and Jacoby all sell shafts that fit standard joint types.
+If you already have a cue you like (you love the butt, the wrap, the weight distribution), buy a shaft only.
+Replacement shafts are available from most manufacturers: Predator makes premium options; Mezz offers precision engineering; Jacoby delivers hand-wrapped quality; Cuetec provides budget-friendly versions.
+All fit standard joint types.
 You keep your butt, swap the shaft, and you’re playing carbon fiber in five minutes.

 If you don’t have a cue you love, or you want everything new, buy a complete cue.
-The Cuetec Cynergy is the only complete carbon fiber cue that makes sense in this price range.
-It’s cheaper than buying a Predator shaft alone and then buying a butt separately.
+The Collapsar CXL500 (~$120) is the budget complete option.
+The Cuetec Cynergy SVB (~$695) is the premium complete option.
+Buying a REVO shaft plus a separate butt typically costs $600-800, so the Cynergy SVB is competitive if you want the full package.

 One caveat: check your joint type.
 Most cues use 5/16x18.
 Some use Uni-Loc.
 Some use Radial.
 If you’re buying a shaft for an existing cue, you need to match the joint.
 If you get it wrong, it won’t fit.
 Most retailers list joint compatibility.
 If they don’t, ask.